Imprints of $U_A(1)$ chiral anomaly and disorder in the Dirac eigenspectrum of QCD at finite temperature

-In order to provide an interpretation for their properties in terms of universal properties of random matrices, we refer to a recent attempt to understand universal level spacing ratios of random matrices comprising of several independent blocks of known Wigner surmises~\cite{PhysRevX.12.011006}.
-Following their construction, we model the average spacing ratio for these \emph{intermediate} eigenvalues as a weighted sum $\langle \tilde{r} \rangle= w \langle \tilde{r} \rangle_1+ (1-w)\langle \tilde{r} \rangle_2 $, where $\langle \tilde{r} \rangle_{1,2}$ are the average spacing ratios from one single GUE block and two GUE blocks respectively.
-Here one GUE block represents the contribution of the bulk modes only, whereas a random matrix construction with two GUE blocks represents the scenario when the infrared eigenmodes that contribute to the chiral condensate and $U_A(1)$ breaking have admixture with the bulk eigenmodes.
+Based on this information, we provide an interpretation for $\langle \tilde{r} \rangle$ of the \emph{intermediate} eigenmodes in terms of universal properties of random matrices.
+We refer to a recent work on understanding universal level spacing ratios in random matrices comprising of several independent blocks of known Wigner surmises~\cite{PhysRevX.12.011006}.
+Following their construction, we model the average spacing ratio for these \emph{intermediate} eigenvalues as a weighted sum denoted as $\langle \tilde{r} \rangle= w \langle \tilde{r} \rangle_1+ (1-w)\langle \tilde{r} \rangle_2 $, where $\langle \tilde{r} \rangle_{1,2}$ are the average spacing ratios from a single GUE block and two GUE blocks, respectively.
+Here, a single GUE block represents the contribution of bulk modes only, whereas a random matrix construction with two GUE blocks represents the scenario when the infrared eigenmodes that contribute to the chiral condensate and $U_A(1)$ breaking have admixture with the bulk eigenmodes.
 We remind here that the bulk eigenmodes survive even at temperatures when different subgroups of chiral symmetry are \emph{effectively} restored.
-Using the values of $\langle \tilde{r} \rangle=0.55$ for the \emph{intermediate} eigenmodes at $T=164$ MeV and $\langle \tilde{r} \rangle_1=0.602$ and $\langle \tilde{r} \rangle_2=0.3992$ from Ref.~\cite{PhysRevX.12.011006}, we obtain the relative weight of the bulk eigenmodes to be $w=0.74$.
-In contrast, the value for $\langle \tilde{r} \rangle$ for the lowest bin at $T=149$ MeV~\cite{Pandey:2024goi} is consistent with one single GUE block because the $SU_A(2)$ and $U_A(1)$ subgroups of the chiral symmetry are explicitly broken and there are no remnant symmetries that can support the block-like decomposition based on symmetries.
+Using the values of $\langle \tilde{r} \rangle=0.55(2)$ for the \emph{intermediate} eigenmodes at $T=164$ MeV and $\langle \tilde{r} \rangle_1=0.602$ and $\langle \tilde{r} \rangle_2=0.3992$ from Ref.~\cite{PhysRevX.12.011006}, we obtain the relative weight of the bulk eigenmodes to be $w=0.74(10)$.
+In contrast, the value for $\langle \tilde{r} \rangle$ for the lowest bin at $T=149$ MeV~\cite{Pandey:2024goi} is consistent with one single GUE block because the $SU_A(2)$ and $U_A(1)$ subgroups of the chiral symmetry are explicitly broken and there are no remnant unbroken symmetries that can support the block-like decomposition.